This Story is Archived

 Making the Northern Ontario Shore Lunch

-Learn to make a delicious shore lunch for your next fishing trip
+Learn how to make a delicious Ontario shore lunch with fresh fish for your next fishing trip.

 The shore lunch is a Northern Ontario tradition, and the best recipes are passed along from generation to generation.
 There are subtle differences in all of them, but the basic timing and materials vary little whether you're on the French River, the Albany River or someplace in between.